telerik/kendo-ui-core/docs-aspnet-mvc/helpers/editor/image-browser.md

 }
 ```

-Similarly, you can use the `EditorFileBrowserController` class to create a controller for the FileBrowser tool as well.
+Similarly, you can use the `EditorFileBrowserController` class to create a controller for the **File Browser** tool as well.

->Note
+> **Important**
 >
->If you have checked the Kendo UI Editor widget and the [Image Browser article](http://docs.telerik.com/kendo-ui/controls/editors/editor/imagebrowser), you may have noticed a difference in the consumed parameters for the `create`, `read`, `destroy`, and `upload` operations.
-The following explains the parameters used with the Kendo UI Editor HtmlHelper.
+> The consumed parameters for the `create`, `read`, `destroy`, and `upload` operations that are published in the article on the Image Browser of the Editor widget differ.

-The following list provides information about the default requests and responses for the create, read, destroy, and upload operations:
+The following list provides information about the default requests and responses for the `create`, `read`, `destroy`, and `upload` operations used with the Editor HtmlHelper.

-- `create`&mdash;Makes a `POST` request for the creation of a directory with the following parameters and does not expect a response.
+- `create`&mdash;Makes a `POST` request for the creation of a directory with the following parameters.
+Does not expect a response.

         {"Name":"New folder name","Size":0,"EntryType":1}

-- `read`&mdash;Makes a `POST` request that contains the `Name` parameter to specify the path which is browsed and expects a file listing in the following format.
+- `read`&mdash;Makes a `POST` request that contains the `Name` parameter to specify the path which is browsed.
+Expects a file listing in the following format:

         [
             { "Name": "Folder", "Size": 73289, "EntryType": 1 },